ksu-cs-textbooks/cs-zero/content/i-concepts/04-programming/10-pots-reading.md

 ---
-title: "\u2705 \u2714 Pattern on the Stone Reading"
+title: "Pattern on the Stone Reading"
 pre: "4.10 "
 weight: 30
 date: 2020-05-27T10:53:26-05:00